visit-dav/visit/docs/SphynxDocs/MakingItPretty/Annotations.rst

 **Smart Directory** uses simulation code specific conventions to display the directory name in an optimal fashion.

-The **Time** check box controls the display of the time associatied with the current database.
+The **Time** check box controls the display of the time associated with the current database.
 If **Time** is enabled then the **Time scale factor** and **Time offset** controls become active, allowing you to scale as well as apply an offset to the time associated with a database when displaying it.